 You may apply for an SKE if you do not have enough specific knowledge to begin a subject specialism PGCE course.
 The reason for this may be because:

-SKE programmes vary from an 8-week refresher or booster programme through to a 28-week programme, depending on the subject knowledge required.
+SKE programmes vary from an eight-week refresher or booster programme through to a 28-week programme, depending on the subject knowledge required.

-We offer distance learning SKE courses in a range of subjects for 8, 16 and 28-week durations.
+We offer distance learning SKE courses in a range of subjects for eight, 12,16, 20, 24 and 28-week durations.

 Our distance learning courses are delivered via the Vidlearn™ online platform.
-This partnership has been established for three years and has been used to successfully train hundreds of Pre-ITT trainees.
+This partnership has been established for many years and has been used to successfully train hundreds of Pre-ITT trainees.